gabrielpdsilva/RPGPlus/README.md

 #### Features that have not been added to the app yet:
 - [ ] Generate names using firestore
-- [ ] Edit the preferences screen to be like as described in Use Case Description
 - [ ] Translate alerts and toasts

 #### Fixed bugs: